-power given to them by an exclusive franchise, to pass disabling statutes against the blacks, to prevent them from engaging in certain kinds of work.
-In several states, Virginia among others, I heard of strikes, where the white workmen bound themselves not to return to their employment until the master had discharged all his colored people.
-Such combinations will, no doubt, forward the substitution of white for negro, labor, and may hasten the era of general emancipation.
+I have heard apologists in the North endeavouring to account for the degraded position which the negroes hold, socially and politically, in the Free States, by saying they belong to a race which is kept in a state of slavery in the South.
+But, if they really desired to accelerate emancipation, they would begin by setting an example to the Southern States, and treating the black race with more respect and more on a footing of equality.
+I once heard some Irish workmen complain in New York, "that the niggers shut them out from all the easiest ways of getting a livelihood;" and many white mechanics, who had emigrated from the North to the Slave States, declared to me that every opening in their trades was closed to them, because black artisans were employed by their owners in preference.
+Hence, they are now using in Georgia the power given to them by an exclusive franchise, to pass disabling statutes against the blacks, to prevent them from engaging in certain kinds of work.
+In several States, Virginia among others, I heard of strikes, where the white workmen bound themselves not to return to their employment until the master had discharged all his coloured people.
+Such combinations will, no doubt, forward the substitution of white for negro labour, and may hasten the era of general emancipation.
 But if this measure be prematurely adopted, the negroes are a doomed race, and already their situation is most critical.
-I found a deep conviction prevailing in the minds of experienced slave-owners, of the injury which threatened them; and, more than once, in Kentucky and elsewhere, in answer to my suggestions, that the time for introducing free labor had come, they said, "I think so; we must get rid of the negroes."
+I found a deep conviction prevailing in the minds of experienced slave-owners, of the injury which threatened them; and more than once, in Kentucky and elsewhere, in answer to my suggestions, that the time for introducing free labour had come, they said, "I think so; we must get rid of the negroes."
 "Do you not think," said I, "if you could send them all away, that some parts of the country would be depopulated, seeing how unhealthy the low grounds are for the whites?"
-"Perhaps so," replied one planter, "but other regions would become more productive by way of compensation; the insalubrity of the Pontine marshes would be no excuse for negro slavery in Italy. end well," he added, "were it not that so many anti-slavery men in the north are as precipitate and impatient as if they believed, like the Millerites, that the world was coming to an end."
+"Perhaps so," replied one planter, "but other regions would become more productive by way of compensation; the insalubrity of the Pontine marshes would be no excuse for negro slavery in Italy.
+All might end well," he added, "were it not that so many anti-slavery men in the North are as precipitate and impatient as if they believed, like the Millerites, that the world was coming to an end."

-One of the most reasonable advocates of immediate emancipation whom I met with in the north, said to me, "You are like many of our politicians, who can look on one side only of a great question.
-Grant the possibility of these three millions of colored people, or even twelve millions of them fifty years hence, being capable of amalgamating with the whites, such a result might be to you perhaps, as a philanthropist or physiologist, a very interesting experiment; but would not the progress of the whites be retarded, and our race deteriorated, nearly in the same proportion as the negroes would gain?
+One of the most reasonable advocates of immediate emancipation whom I met with in the North, said to me, "You are like many of our politicians, who can look on one side only of a great question.
+Grant the possibility of these three millions of coloured people or even twelve millions of them fifty years hence, not to er had mbinaion of era of be preed race, I found f expeeatened d elsene time aid, "I or negro e added, en in the if they orld was mediate, said to who can drant the depeople rs hence, being capable of amalgamating with the whites, such a result might be to you perhaps, as a philanthropist or physiologist, a very interesting experiment; but would not the progress of the whites be retarded, and our race deteriorated, nearly in the same proportion as the negroes would gain?
 Why not consider the interests of the white race by hastening the abolition of slavery.
 The whites constitute nearly six-sevenths of our whole population.
-As a philanthropist, you are bounded look to the greatest good of the two races collectively, or the advantage of the whole population of the Union."
+As a philanthropist, you are bound to look to the greatest good of the two races collectively, or the advantage of the whole population of the Union."